 I studied with Charles and Dan during 1989 and 1990.
 Shortly after I left Florence, they split.
 Charles went on to found Charles H. Cecil Studios (where, in 1995 and 1996 I would serve as Assistant Director).
 Dan created the Florence Academy of Art.
 Both institutions are still going strong and both still base their instruction on Sight-Size.

-Near the end of 2016 I released an ebook titled, The Sight-Size Cast.
+Near the end of 2016 I released an eBook titled, The Sight-Size Cast.
 It is a completely rewritten and greatly expanded compilation of my first two books, Cast Drawing Using the Sight-Size Approach and Cast Painting Using the Sight-Size Approach.
 For more information, see here.
+It is also available as a paperback and hardcover from online booksellers.

 Since my second year at Atelier LeSueur I have always taught.
 Often, that teaching was cast drawing, though I have also taught all of the other common atelier subjects.
 Regardless of the subject, Sight-Size remains the backbone of my teaching because I believe that to draw, paint, or sculpt well, one must first learn to see.
-And, although not the only way, Sight-Size is the best way to do that.
+Sight-Size is the best way to do that.